Meena Kumari: In film

-In 2020, Almighty Motion Pictures announced a web series on Kumari's life which is to be based on the book Starring..Mahjabeen as Meena Kumari written by journalist Ashwini Bhatnagar.
+In 2020, Almighty Motion Pictures announced a web series on Kumari's life which is to be based on the book Mahjabeen as Meena Kumari written by journalist Ashwini Bhatnagar.
 This was followed by Tajdar Amrohi's objection who accused the journalist of not only writing the late actress' biography without his consent but also portraying Kamal Amrohi as a tormentor.
 Bhatnagar later clarified that the book never portrayed Amrohi in a negative light and primarily focused on Kumari's professional career.
 He later argued that Kumari was a public figure and no one has the right to grant permission for creating a work of art.
 The series which will be followed by a feature film will be helmed by producer Prabhleen Kaur Sandhu.

 In March 2022, it was reported that Kriti Sanon has been approached to play Kumari in a biopic planned by T–Series.
 By April 2022, the makers chose Hansal Mehta to be the director of the film, who was later replaced by designer Manish Malhotra in July 2023.
 This film was however shelved, as of November 2024.

 In 2023, a Pakistani remake of the film Pakeezah was also announced in which actress Meera Jee was confirmed to play the central character, which was portrayed by Kumari in the original.

 Mahjabeen, a documentary based on the late star and her impact on the masses, came into the picture by late 2024.
 Helmed by filmmaker Geetika Narang Abbasi, the documentary features Maanik Mahna, who presents the film from a fan's point of view.
 The film was a work-in-progress project which featured in Cinevesture Chandigarh that took place in March 2025.

 In 2025, Chalte Chalte, a play based on Kumari and her love for poetry was staged at Delhi's LTG Auditorium.
 It was directed by M Sayeed Alam, with Tarannum Ahmed playing the titular role.

 In February 2022, music label Saregama and actor Bilal Amrohi (grandson of Kamal Amrohi) announced a web series about the love story of Kumari and her filmmaker husband Kamal Amrohi against the backdrop of making the film Pakeezah.
 The series which will be helmed by Yoodlee films is expected to go on floors in 2023.
 In September 2024, director Siddharth P. Malhotra, announced Kamal Aur Meena, an official biopic focusing on the tumultuous relationship between Kumari and her husband Kamal Amrohi in collaboration with the Amrohi family.
 The film which will be written by Bhavani Iyer and Kausar Munir with lyrics penned by Irshad Kamil and music by A. R. Rahman, is expected to release in 2026.
 By November 2025, actress Kiara Advani was finalized to play Meena Kumari onscreen in the same project.